 Rate change information

-We’ll always write to you before your interest rate changes on your mortgage or loan.
+We’ll always write to you at least four working days before your interest rate changes on your mortgage or loan.
 The letter we send you will tell you about your new rate and when your monthly payment will change, and you won’t need to do anything until you receive our letter.

 There’s more information below about what happens when your interest rate changes.